Asynchronous Programming Support

 - .NET Core 3.0 and up

 Exceptions can be handled using try/catch when awaiting a method.
-The behavior when using await is the same as when handling exceptions in the synchronous version of the library.
+The behavior when using await is the same as when handling exceptions in the synchronous version of the API.
 There are no special requirements and the exception will contain the same Code and Message property values as the other versions of this library.

 If the await keyword is not used, then the exception can be obtained from the task's Exception.InnerException property.